Kieron Moore (English actor)

 Kieron Moore (born 23 December 1996) is an English actor and former boxer.
-He is known for his role as Dimitri Belikov in the 2022 TV series Vampire Academy and as Liam Barlow, aka "Hoodie" in the 2025 series Code of Silence.
+He is known for his role as Dimitri Belikov in the 2022 TV series Vampire Academy and as Nicholas Slovacek in the 2025 series Boots.

 Early life and education

 Kieron Moore was born on 23 December 1996 in Manchester.
+He comes from a Polish and Russian family.

 He studied acting at the Manchester School of Acting.
+In addition to acting, Moore also writes poetry and has shared that it's an important part of his creative life, with plans to publish a book of his verses.
+His transition from boxer to actor and how his physical and emotional past influenced his approach to acting are frequent topics of conversation.

 Career

 Moore initially had a career as a competitive boxer for 12 years, before deciding to pursue an acting career at the age of 21.

 He made his acting debut in a 2019 episode of the series Emmerdale.
-In 2021, Moore would be cast in a lead role for Peacock's television series Vampire Academy, and landed a role in Apple TV+'s war drama miniseries Masters of the Air.
+In 2021, Moore was cast in a lead role for Peacock's television series Vampire Academy, and landed a role in Apple TV+'s war drama miniseries Masters of the Air.

 Moore co-starred alongside Miles Heizer and Vera Farmiga in the Netflix series Boots which premiered on 9 October 2025.